Rating: Avoid

 More recently, a 2022 FDA study found that when rats were fed BVO at levels similar to what some people consume, both males and females showed significant increases in the amount of bromide in their blood and increased levels of brominated triglycerides in heart, lung and fat tissue.
 Changes in levels of some thyroid hormones and impacts on the thyroid gland were also observed, which is concerning because the thyroid gland and its hormones play a number of very important roles in the body, such as regulating metabolism and brain development.

-In October 2023, a bill in California (AB 418) was signed into law prohibiting the use of BVO, among other additives, in foods sold in California, and food companies have until 2027 to comply.xvii On November 3, 2023, the FDA published a proposed rule to ban the use of BVO as a food ingredient in products sold across the US.
+In October 2023, a bill in California (AB 418) was signed into law prohibiting the use of BVO, among other additives, in foods sold in California, and food companies have until 2027 to comply.
+On July 2, 2024, the FDA finalized a rule to ban the use of BVO as a food ingredient in products sold across the US.
+The rule is effective August 2, 2024.
+Manufacturers will have one year (until August 2, 2025) to comply.